Jeffchen54/KMP-Kemono-Downloader/README.md

 *Extraction is content is limited to text only.
 Hyperlinks will have their target url extracted for post content.

 ## Instructions:
+**Need in depth details?
+Go to the latest release and read the powerpoint there!**

 - Download all required dependencies

     pip install requests